 The following quote from Richard Branson describes his vision for Virgin Galactic, and the similarities to a type of “Disneyland in outer space” are unquestionable.

-“Let’s go 20 years forward, if all of this goes to plan, I hope that we will have a hotel in space; and in that hotel I hope we will have small spaceships that can go around the Moon – an excursion”
+“Let’s go 20 years forward, if all of this goes to plan, I hope that we will have a hotel in space; and in that hotel I hope we will have small spaceships that can go around the Moon – an excursion””

 If you want to read our other published material, please visit https://marcellus.in/blog/

-Note: the above material is neither investment research, nor financial advice.
+Note: The above material is neither investment research, nor financial advice.
 Marcellus does not seek payment for or business from this publication in any shape or form.
-Marcellus Investment Managers is regulated by the Securities and Exchange Board of India as a provider of Portfolio Management Services.
-Marcellus Investment Managers is also regulated in the United States as an Investment Advisor.
+The information provided is intended for educational purposes only.
+Marcellus Investment Managers is regulated by the Securities and Exchange Board of India (SEBI) and is also an FME (Non-Retail) with the International Financial Services Centres Authority (IFSCA) as a provider of Portfolio Management Services.
+Additionally, Marcellus is also registered with US Securities and Exchange Commission (“US SEC”) as an Investment Advisor.